 I am also a former employee of the Metropolitan Museum of Art, The Cloisters, Museum of Biblical Art, and was the education director of exhibition programs at The Aldrich Museum in Connecticut, where I designed curricula for fellow educators, taught both large student groups and performed one-on-one student sessions in the galleries.

 I absolutely love working with students, and intend to further pursue a career teaching.
 I have a proven track-record of terrific learning results.
 In Latin, Greek, and Italian sessions, I custom-tailor interactive teaching to focus on student needs.
 Often, I find that students contact me when they are having trouble addressing specifically difficult passages– in these cases I design strategic tools specifically for each students' learning style in order to combat these difficulties while maintaining a solid grounding in grammar, syntax, and vocabulary retention.
 As an art school graduate and museum professional, I often incorporate images or the occasional field trip to see works of art in person as integral learning strategies for language learning.
 The personality and needs of each student determines the character of my sessions, which I design specifically to maximize learning.

-I'm a native New Yorker; I travel between New York and Connecticut frequently.
-I find that meeting near Columbia is often convenient (Morningside Heights, Upper West Side), but I'm pleased to travel to other neighborhoods in the city and outer boroughs, or outside of the city in Westchester, Connecticut, Long Island, or New Jersey.
+I'm a native New Yorker; I travel between Philadelphia and New York and frequently.
+In Philadelphia, I find that meeting in Center City is often convenient, but I'm pleased to travel to other neighborhoods or neighboring towns as needed.
 Feel free to be in touch if you'd like to set up a session in Latin, Greek, Italian, or Art History!

 back to top